wmo-im/wis2box-training/documentation/docs/practical-sessions/configuring-station-metadata.en.md

 ## Bulk station metadata upload

-Note that wis2box also has the ability to perform "bulk" loading of station metadata from a CSV file using the command-line in the **wis2box-management** container.
+Note that wis2box also has the ability to perform "bulk" loading of station metadata from a CSV file using the command line in the **wis2box-management** container.

 ```bash
 python3 wis2box-ctl.py login